ffwff/hana/README.md

 ## Building

-(building is tested with gcc-7 on Linux, mileage may vary on other architectures)
+(building was tested by using gcc-7 on an x64 with Linux, mileage may vary on other architectures)

+You'll need to install **libffi**.
+For faster memory allocations, it is recommended that jemalloc be installed.
+By default, the build script will enable linking to **jemalloc** unless `DISABLE_JEMALLOC` is set.

 For release builds, just do: